 It is shameful, however, that we live in a society where a prepubescent girl had to worry that her friends wouldn’t like her and her peers would bully her if they thought she was a Muslim.

 Obviously, as a human I hurt for the lives that were destroyed and the families that suffered.
-But as a brown person, I am equally sick to my stomach at the 9/11 “jokes” towards Muslims which plague social media.
+But as a brown person, I am equally sick to my stomach at the 9/11 “jokes” towards Muslims that plague social media.

 Within the first few months of my mom being here, one of her close friends was harassed.
 His tires were slashed by a group of people who had mistaken him for being a Muslim.